Cormorant: List of genera

 As per the IOU, the IUCN Red List and BirdLife International, the family contains 7 genera:

-Prior to 2021, the IOU (or formerly the IOC) classified all these species in just Microcarbo, Phalacrocorax, and Leucocarbo.

-Some authorities such as the Clements Checklist have just two genera, Microcarbo with 5 species, and the rest in Phalacrocorax.
+Prior to 2021, the IOU (or formerly the IOC) classified all these species in just three genera: Microcarbo, Leucocarbo, and a broad Phalacrocorax containing all remaining species; however, this treatment rendered Phalacrocorax deeply paraphyletic with respect to Leucocarbo.
+Other authorities, such as the Clements Checklist, formerly recognised only Microcarbo as a separate genus from Phalacrocorax.

-For details, see the article "List of cormorant species".

 Evolution and fossil record

-Cormorants have a very ancient body plan, with similar birds reaching back to the time of the dinosaurs.
-In fact, the earliest known modern bird, Gansus yumenensis, had essentially the same structure.
-The details of the evolution of the cormorant are mostly unknown.
+The details of the evolution of the cormorants are mostly unknown.
 Even the technique of using the distribution and relationships of a species to figure out where it came from, biogeography, usually very informative, does not give very specific data for this probably rather ancient and widespread group.
 However, the closest living relatives of the cormorants and shags are the other families of the suborder Sulae—darters and gannets and boobies—which have a primarily Gondwanan distribution.
 Hence, at least the modern diversity of Sulae probably originated in the southern hemisphere.

 While the Leucocarbonines are almost certainly of southern Pacific origin—possibly even the Antarctic which, at the time when cormorants evolved, was not yet ice-covered—all that can be said about the Phalacrocoracines is that they are most diverse in the regions bordering the Indian Ocean, but generally occur over a large area.

 Similarly, the origin of the family is shrouded in uncertainties.
 Some Late Cretaceous fossils have been proposed to belong with the Phalacrocoracidae:

 A scapula from the Campanian-Maastrichtian boundary, about 70 mya (million years ago), was found in the Nemegt Formation in Mongolia; it is now in the PIN collection.
 It is from a bird roughly the size of a spectacled cormorant, and quite similar to the corresponding bone in Phalacrocorax.
 A Maastrichtian (Late Cretaceous, c.
 66 mya) right femur, AMNH FR 25272 from the Lance Formation near Lance Creek, Wyoming, is sometimes suggested to be the second-oldest record of the Phalacrocoracidae; this was from a rather smaller bird, about the size of a long-tailed cormorant.
 However, cormorants likely originated much later, and these are likely misidentifications.